Peace in everyday family life

 Breathing exercise for acute stress situations

-Reframe stress thoughts
+Reframe stressful thoughts

 Conclusion: More mindfulness for less stress